asapdotid/linux-config/README.md

 EDITOR='vim'
 ```

-Now youcan use aliases for your command don't forget before use it, please to reload config `source ~/.zshrc`
+Now you can use aliases for your command don't forget before use it, please to reload config `source ~/.zshrc`

 Refrence :